Hmong Linguistics Resources

 Grammars

-• A description of Green Mong grammar is provided by David Mortensen in the collection The Mainland Southeast Asia Linguistic Area.
-(This book also contains similarly-detailed descriptions of twelve other languages.)
+- A sketch of Green Mong is provided by David Mortensen in the collection The Mainland Southeast Asia Linguistic Area.

 Dictionaries

-• Hmong Dictionary Online is a useful online dictionary compiled by James B. Xiong.
-It includes entries for both White Hmong and Green Mong, though definitions are provided in Hmong only.
-Requires a (free) account to access.
+- Hmong Dictionary Online a White Hmong/Green Mong–English dictionary compiled by James B. Xiong.
+Definitions given in Hmong only.
+Requires a (free) account.

-• The White Hmong - English Dictionary compiled by Ernest E. Heimbach is quite useful (despite its age) and provides definitions in English.
+- The White Hmong–English Dictionary compiled by Ernest E. Heimbach is still excellent despite its age.

-• For Green Mong, the English-Mong-English dictionary (Phoo txhais lug Aakiv-Moob-Aakiv) compiled by Lang Xiong, Joua Xiong, and Nao Leng Xiong may be a good print resource (though I have not used this myself).
+- The English–Mong–English dictionary (Phoo txhais lug Aakiv–Moob–Aakiv) compiled by Lang Xiong, Joua Xiong, and Nao Leng Xiong may also be a good print resource (though I have not used this myself).

 Linguistic research

-• A much broader collection of linguistic research (including sources on phonetics and phonology, sociolinguistics, and historical linguistics) can be found at the Oxford Bibliographies page on Hmong-Mien languages, written and maintained by David Mortensen. (pdf)
+- A broad collection of linguistic research (including sources on syntax, semantics, phonetics, phonology, sociolinguistics, and historical linguistics) can be found at the Oxford Bibliographies page on Hmong-Mien languages, written and maintained by David Mortensen. [(pdf)]

 Archives